Rloui/Natours/README.md

 Link to Live Project: https://rloui.github.io/Natours/

-Application Summary: Natours is a mock web application a allows adventourous people to book various nature tours.
+Application Summary: Natours is a mock web application that allows adventourous people to book various nature tours.
 This app was a tutorial from udemy where I leared advanced CSS, HTML, and JQuery concepts.

 Technologies used:
 - HTML5